-Additionally, $mpfr_fmodquo$ and $mpfr_remquo$ store the low significant bits from the quotient n in q (more precisely the number of bits in a long int minus one), with the sign of x divided by y (except if those low bits are all zero, in which case zero is returned).
+Additionally, mpfr_fmodquo and mpfr_remquo store the low significant bits from the quotient n in q (more precisely the number of bits in a long int minus one), with the sign of x divided by y (except if those low bits are all zero, in which case zero is returned).
+If the result is NaN, the value of q is unspecified.
 Note that x may be so large in magnitude relative to y that an exact representation of the quotient is not practical.
 The mpfr_remainder and mpfr_remquo functions are useful for additive argument reduction.